 - Semantic dementia (SD)

 - Progressive non-fluent aphasia (PNFA)

 Individuals with FTD can also have parkinsonism and motor neuron disease.

 More information about the specific FTD subtypes can be found here.

 A glossary of common terms surrounding FTD can be found here.

-Frontotemporal dementia is estimated to be the second most common cause of dementia in younger people after Young Onset Alzheimer’s disease.
+FTD is estimated to be the second most common cause of dementia in younger people after young-onset Alzheimer’s disease.

 For every 100,000 people, 10-15 of those over the age of 18 will be diagnosed with FTD.